 Causes of Muscle Spasms From Anxiety

 Muscle spasms occur often, and not just in those with anxiety.
 Many people experience spasms after running or spasms while dehydrated.
 If your spasms are becoming a concern, talk to a doctor.
-Also, take my anxiety test to learn more about other symptoms of anxiety.
+Also, take my free 7 minute anxiety test to learn more about other symptoms of anxiety.

 Muscle spasms are rarely something to worry about unless they're severe.
 It's never a bad idea to visit a doctor, but most muscle spasms are harmless.
 Even those that people worry are caused by anxiety are caused by nothing related to a health condition.
 The most common causes of spasms include:

 - Muscle Tiredness/Fatigue